 A chain is a series of fixed-term employment contracts that succeed each other with no more than six months in between.
 This rule is also applicable to employment contracts between an employee and various employers that must reasonably be deemed to be each other’s successors with regard to the work performed.

-Since 1 January 2020, it is possible to shorten the interval period of six months to three months in a Collective Labour Agreement, if the nature of the activity so requires.
-This applies, for example, to seasonal labour.
+It is also possible to shorten the interval period of six months to three months in a Collective Labour Agreement, if the nature of the activity so requires.
+This applies specifically to activities that can be performed for a maximum of nine months per year and cannot be consecutively carried out by the same employee for a period exceeding nine months per year, for example, seasonal labour.

 One month before the termination of a fixed-term employment contract of six months or longer, an employer must notify the employee whether the employment contract will be extended or not (in Dutch: aanzegverplichting).
 If so, the employer must also inform the employee about the terms and conditions for extension.
 If the employer does not inform the employee, the employee has a right to claim salary during the period in which the employer is in violation (up to a maximum of one monthly salary).
 For fixed-term employment contracts shorter than six months or contracts with no fixed end date, such as for the length of a specific project, this notification is not required.